-If the system has already been powered on, activate setting [2-21] (refer to "7.1.4 To access mode 1 or 2" [> 68]).
-This setting will open field expansion valves to guarantee a refrigerant piping pathway and make it possible to perform the leak test and the vacuum drying.
+If the system has already been powered on, activate setting [2-21] (refer to "7.2.4 To access mode 1 or 2" on page 28).
+This setting will open field expansion valves to guarantee a R410A piping pathway and make it possible to perform the leak test and the vacuum drying.